OPEN HEARTS OPEN MINDS OPEN DOORS

 Refuge Recovery (Tuesdays 6:00-7:15pm) A Buddhist-inspired solution for all addictions.
 Meets in the 2nd floor Meditation Room in the main building, more info here.

-Yoga of 12-Step Recovery (Fridays 1:00 – 3:00pm) No experience needed.
+Yoga of 12-Step Recovery (Thursdays 5:30pm-7:30pm) No experience needed.
 All addictions welcome.
 Mats/props provided or bring your own.
-Meets in the 2nd floor Meditation Room in the main building, more info here.
+Meets in the 2nd floor Yoga Room in the main building, more info here.

 BOOK STUDIES & SMALL GROUPS